RosCollective/EFT-HCI/README.md

 ---

-## v1.0.5 Update
+## v1.0.6 Update

-This release introduces a terminological and structural alignment of the framework.
+This release corrects citation metadata to align with the terminology and naming introduced in v1.0.5.
+Release 1.0.5 introduces a terminological and structural alignment of the framework.

 The manuscript has been renamed from Ecological Field Theory of Hybrid Cognitive Intelligence (EFT–HCI) to Field Geometry (EFT): An Ecological Field Theory.
 This change reflects a shift from an interaction- and system-indexed framing toward a field-based, geometry-first description of the underlying structure.